 - If the calling user has access to no instances, the response simply returns an empty list

-In general, the Web API address of the Discovery service has the following format:
+In general, the Web address of the Discovery Service has the following format:

 <service base address>/api/discovery/.
-The addresses for each deployment type are identified below.
-You can easily find the Web API addresses and version number for your deployment in the Common Data Service web application by navigating to Settings > Customization > Developer Resources
+You can easily find the Web address and version number for your deployment in the Common Data Service Web application by navigating to Settings > Customization > Developer Resources

 Common Data Service Discovery services